Endorsement of the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD Recommendations)

 ■Expected Scenarios

-Expected Scenarios | Worldview | Key Reference Materials |
+| Expected Scenarios | Worldview | Key Reference Materials |

-1.5°C Scenarios | A world in which each country carries out a variety of mitigation measures to achieve net zero CO2 emissions by 2050 | ・IPCC[6] SSP1-1.9 ・IEA[7] Net Zero Emissions by 2050 Scenario(NZE) ・IEA Announced Pledges Scenario(APS) |
+| 1.5°C Scenarios | A world in which the introduction of carbon taxes and significant tightening of emission regulations—aimed at achieving net-zero global CO2 emissions by 2050—makes decarbonization a common practice for businesses. | ・IPCC[6] SSP1-1.9 ・IEA[7] Net Zero Emissions by 2050 Scenario(NZE) ・IEA Announced Pledges Scenario(APS) |

 - 6.^Intergovernmental Panel on Climate Change.
 An intergovernmental organization established to provide a scientific basis for the climate change policies of the national governments of each country.